 As the communications domain expands, Dentsu is striving to create a work environment with a wide range of capable people, regardless of nationality, educational background, gender, and age.

-At approximately 60 directly owned Dentsu Japan Network subsidiaries, we have set up Group-wide councils to promote women’s advancement, coordinate efforts at each Group company, and share best practices and other information from the wide range of industries represented by the Group.
+At approximately 60 directly owned dentsu Japan subsidiaries, we have set up Group-wide councils to promote women’s advancement, coordinate efforts at each Group company, and share best practices and other information from the wide range of industries represented by the Group.

 As part of its efforts to promote the employment of people with disabilities, the Company established Dentsu Solari, a wholly owned Group company in April 2013, which was designated as a special-purpose subsidiary in November.
 Our promotion of a diverse work environment is ongoing.
-The Company respects individuality, forbids discrimination, and promotes awareness of the LGBT lifestyle.
-The Company received a Pride Index gold award in 2018 and 2019 from “work with Pride,” a private Japanese organization that evaluates companies on corporate policies related to LGBT representation, awareness-raising.
+Dentsu Inc. promotes awareness of LGBTQ+ issues and regularly revamps its internal systems accordingly.
+In 2023, the Company received a Gold rating in the Pride Index, set up by the organization Work with Pride to assess initiatives that address LGBTQ+ issues in the workplace.
+Dentsu also had received Gold ratings in 2016, 2018, 2019 and 2022.

 Work/Life Balance Support System